ONSdigital/sdc-int-rh-cucumber/README.md

 ## Debugging

+### From the IDE

+An Intellij [run config template](/.run/Template%20Cucumber%20Java.run.xml) is provided to make it easy to run and debug the tests.
+This is set up to use the fully local/Firestore emulator config by default.
+If you're using Intellij, it should pick up this template automatically and enable you to run or debug the tests without any extra configuration, provided RH service and UI are being run locally with default settings.

+If you're using non-default settings, for example using a real remote firestore, you will need to edit the run config to match, removing the `FIRESTORE_EMULATOR_HOST` environment variable and setting the project and credentials variables to match RH Service.

+### Command Line

-To help with debugging you can trigger a file saving of the page content on each page transition.
+To help with debugging from the command line you can trigger a file saving of the page content on each page transition.

     ./run.sh -DdumpPageContent=true

 ## Troubleshooting

 If Docker is running an old version of rh-ui or another service then you can add '--force-recreate' to the docker-compose command:

     $ docker-compose -f <service.yml> up --force-recreate -d

 There are other solutions, but this one came from https://vsupalov.com/docker-compose-runs-old-containers/